Evacuation orders lifted in Pacific Palisades after fire consumes 40 acres, threatens hillside homes

 The blaze was reported in the area of the 500 block of N. Palisades Drive around 10:40 a.m.
-It was burning on steep hillside terrain as temperatures hovered in the mid-80s, but fire officials noted that it was fortunate the winds were not significant on Monday.
+It burned on steep hillside terrain as temperatures hovered in the mid-80s, but fire officials noted that it was fortunate the winds were not significant on Monday.

-Evacuation orders were lifted at 9 p.m.
+All evacuation orders were lifted at 9 p.m. as the fire was 10% contained.
 They had been ordered in the area surrounded by Charmel Lane to the west, Bienveneda Avenue to the east, Merivale Lane to the south and the end of Lachman Lane to the north.

 The evacuations encompassed about eight residential blocks and roughly 200 homes, Los Angeles Fire Department officials said.